 If true, the transform of the Entity will automatically be replicated over the network to all the other Peers in the Session.
 This can be true only if the networked argument is true.

-• Creates an Entity from the given Template and add it to the Game.
+Creates an Entity (possibly with children) from the given Template and adds it to the Game.

 The Template from which to create the Entity that gets added to the Game.